 Land at Circus Street, (the former municipal fruit and vegetable market and university annex building), is being developed as a mixed-use scheme and ‘innovation quarter’.
-This is expected to create 400 jobs, and inject £200 million into the city’s economy over the next 10 years.
+In 2021, developers U+I Plc estimated that they expected the project to create 400 jobs and inject £200 million into the city’s economy over 10 years.

 Our development partners

 The scheme is being delivered as a public-private partnership by U+I and Brighton & Hove City Council.
 Funders of the scheme include GCP Student Living plc, (the UK’s first Real Estate Investment Trust focussed on student residential accommodation), and Gravis Capital Management Ltd.

 The scheme also benefits from an award of £2.7 million from the Coast to Capital Local Enterprise Partnership, via a Growth Deal.

 The scheme was granted planning permission in 2014, and comprises of the following elements: